What is auto Insurance?

 Comprehensive Auto Insurance Coverage

-Comprehensive auto insurance is another coverage that isn’t required by any of the U.S. states but is required by lenders.
+Comprehensive insurance is another coverage that isn’t required by any state but is required by lenders.
 What does comprehensive auto insurance cover?
 Comprehensive covers damages from a wide range of accidents and mishaps that aren’t covered by collision insurance, as you can see from the list below.

 - Animal collisions